kavyadevgun/frc-localization/position-system.md

       - Scroll down to Creating a New WPILib Project and follow instructions until the end of [this page](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/creating-robot-program.html).
       - Open the New Project, which will show up as Robot.Java on the left menu, and copy and paste [this code](https://github.com/brad95411/RoboRIOSerialToArduino/blob/master/src/main/java/frc/robot/Robot.java).
 Detailed explanation of the Java code, which sends signals from roboRIO to Arduino and receives signals back, can be found [here](https://www.youtube.com/watch?v=RMHCSwLIyqg&ab_channel=BradBickford).
 You can try the [Arduino code](https://github.com/brad95411/ArduinoSerialToRoboRIO/blob/master/RoboRIOSerialResponse.ino) provided in the video to make sure everything works properly.
       - Now you can build your project by following [this link](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/deploying-robot-code.html).
+     - Now that your Arduino is connected to roboRIO, you will need to download [this folder](https://github.com/kavyadevgun/frc-localization/tree/gh-pages/Instantaneous%20Position%20Project) to your computer.
+Copy and paste [this Arduino](https://github.com/kavyadevgun/frc-localization/blob/gh-pages/Instantaneous%20Position%20Project/Arduino%20code%20for%20position.ino) code into a new project in your Arduino IDE.
+     - You then will build your project and deploy your code to display the results of your Arduino project in VS Code.
+You can also view your results in one of the two methods outlined in [this link](https://docs.wpilib.org/en/stable/docs/software/vscode-overview/viewing-console-output.html).

+5) Accuracy of the system:
+  -